 It is important to note that the UK does face a serious and sustained threat from violent extremists and this threat is greater in scale and ambition than any terrorist threats in the past.
 The police service has a duty to promote the safety of all individuals and will not reveal any information that might jeopardise this goal.
-To provide specific details of retrospective facial recognition/facial matching is likely to place individuals at serious and increased risk and present opportunities for criminals to attempt to evade detection.
+To provide details of tools or software used is likely to place individuals at serious and increased risk.